iristan0617/CW2025/README.md

 ### Implemented but Not Working Properly
-- [To be determined during development]
+- Scoring system not updating

 ### Features Not Implemented
 - Hold piece functionality